p-morris/p-morris.github.io/_pages/cv.md

 > ## Contract iOS Developer
 > <cite>Mubaloo Ltd, 2011</cite>

 Developed SalesConnect; an enterprise iPad app featured in the [Financial Times](/assets/schroders-sales-connect.pdf).
-SalesConnect is used to manage, view and curate presentations from Microsoft Sharepoint documents, and was developed for the internal use of the investmnet bank Schroders.
+SalesConnect is used to manage, view and curate presentations from Microsoft Sharepoint documents, and was developed for the internal use of the investment bank Schroders.

 * Nominated for "Best Developer of an Enterprise App" at the 2012 Mobile Entertainment Awards.